The Essential Guide to Abdominoplasty Hernia Repair: What You Need to Know

 A hernia develops when there is a tear in the tissue or muscle that normally encases the intestines or fatty abdominal tissue.
 This causes a lump or bulge in the abdomen or groin, which can be painful.
 The protruding intestine or fatty tissue is encased in a thin membrane that lines the body cavity.
 Certain activities can worsen a hernia, such as bending over or lifting something heavy.

-If you notice a lump in your abdomen or groin, one of your first thoughts might be “Is it a hernia?”.
-And you may be right.
-While hernias can be painful, it is possible to have an asymptomatic hernia.
+If you notice a lump in your abdomen or groin, you might immediately wonder, “Could this be a hernia?”
+While hernias can be painful, many are asymptomatic.

 Common hernia signs and symptoms include: